All About Millet’s And Its Health Benefits | Truweight

 5. Barnyard millet

-Barnyard millet, with its nutritional profile, should belong to our tables already.
-It has a considerable amount of fiber that helps maintain satiety.
+Barnyard millet is one of the best millets to include in our everyday diet.
+It has a considerable amount of fibre that helps maintain satiety.

-Apart from this, millet is rich sources of bone-building minerals calcium and phosphorus.
+Apart from this, this millet is a rich source of bone-building minerals like calcium and phosphorus.

 Its good antioxidant profile helps in improving the complications of non-communicable diseases and degenerative disorders like diabetes, cardiovascular diseases, etc.